novoda/merlin/README.md

     onConnect()

+What :
-This is triggered when the network state changes from disconnected to connected and a successful host ping has completed
+This is triggered when the network state changes from disconnected to connected and a successful host ping has completed.

+Why :
+You havping e a valid network connection, time you update stale data!

     onDisconnect()